alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 4. Restart your OpenCms servlet container

 OpenCms will not start because the wizard in enabled.

+Ensure that no requests other than the one to the update wizard reach your OpenCms instance, otherwise the wizard might not start correctly and you get an error 500.

 5. Execute the OpenCms update wizard